We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

 In assessing the result, you’ll have to remember this:

 If your meter shows a reading more than 1.0 milligauss, you need to consider the health risks of your location.

 On the other hand, if the result shows a reading less than 0.5, then you should be good to go.
 You may also want to consider instruments that can measure ambient EMR.

 Here are some common devices you can use for measuring:

 As previously mentioned, this meter can measure low-frequency magnetic radiation that’s emitted from household appliances, ground currents, and power lines.

-It is best to get the one that is isotropic and can display 0.1 milligauss.
+It is best to get a triple-axis meter that can display 0.1 milligauss.